PremyslTalich/Menu-stocks/README.md

 }
   ```

-Also notice `AddMenuItemFormat` function, which allows you to do
+Also notice function `AddMenuItemFormat`, which allows you to do
   ```SourcePawn
 AddMenuItemFormat(hMenu, "weapon_ak47", _, "AK-47 + %d ammo", 90);